Don’t Play Russian Roulette with Indirect Access Licensing

 All users of the expense system are indirect users of the second system and should be considered when licensing the second system by a user based metric.
 As SAP and Oracle utilize ‘Named User’ type licenses, you will be non-compliant if each and every one of these users is not fully licensed.

-Even if all the many users access is consolidated through one device (multiplexing), say a Web server, or a single user account to access the software, all these users will still require a license.
-As the definition of indirect usage differs for each software manufacturer and in many cases is vague, the need to be able to identify and manage any instances of indirect access to help prevent potential problems at the time of a true-up/audit is vital to prevent unexpected costs.
+Even if all users access is consolidated through one device (multiplexing), say a Web server, or a single user account to access the software, these users will all still require a license.
+As the definition of indirect usage differs for each software manufacturer and in many cases is vague, the need to be able to identify and manage any instances of indirect access to help prevent potential problems at the time of a true-up or audit, is vital to prevent unexpected costs.

-With the increase in the use of mobile devices this type of indirect access is likely to increase.
+With mobile web usage overtaking desktop in 2016, this type of indirect access is likely to increase.
 Similarly, with many applications moving to the cloud and requiring data for Oracle databases or SAP ERP systems to carry out their job, organizations will need to address indirect access to prevent costly and unexpected true-ups.

 Key to getting to grips with indirect access is the ability to correctly classify users of your software as direct or indirect and so make sure they are given the correct license type.
 Identifying indirect access can be tricky without the help of an automated monitoring tool.

 However, there are tell-tale signs that make indirect access easier to spot and therefore rectify.
 These include:

 - A user accesses a system all day long (no human user would do that).

 - A very large volume of work processed within a set period by one user (again, no human could conceivably process such a volume within that time).